I worked alongside natural health professionals, studied and practice Dianetics, worked as a fitness instructor and life coach.

 The one point I learned from Egoscue is the importance of motion.
-The body needs to move, and that is the only way to keep the body healthy, and functioning is movement.
+The body needs to move, which is the only way to keep the body healthy, and functioning is through movement.

 In the late 1970s, my college Psychology teacher listed Dianetics: The Modern Science to Mental Health on his recommended reading list as part of the class curriculum.
 I read the book and found out how I can help myself and others.
-To this day, I am so happy he introduced the book to me.
-The book released to the public in 1950 and immediately hit the New York Times bestseller list.
-Author L. Ron Hubbard not only details how the mind works but includes his experience and discovering how a person can help another person.
+I am so happy he introduced the book to me to this day.
+The book was released to the public in 1950 and immediately hit the New York Times bestseller list.
+Author L. Ron Hubbard details how the mind works and includes his experiences of successfully helping people.
+He also explains how a person can help another person.

 Causes of Stress

 The book contains a complete description of the reactive mind.
 The reactive mind, which was unknown until Hubbard discovered it, is the source of all your problems.
 It causes undue stress, self-doubt, and hopelessness.
-The techniques described in the book gets rid of the reactive mind.
+The techniques described in the book erase the reactive mind.
 Nothing else does it.

-The technique enabled me to see for myself what was causing me stress, self-doubt, and unhappiness.
-The person, using the method, guided me and listened to me, he never evaluated or told the reasons for my stress or sadness.
+The technique enabled me to see what was causing me stress, self-doubt, and unhappiness.
+The person using the method guided me and listened to me.
+He never evaluated or told me the reasons for my stress or sadness.
 I found out for myself.

-The person, using the technique described in the book, guided me and listened to me, he never evaluated or told the reasons for my stress or unhappiness.
-I discovered it for myself and experienced a tremendous amount of relief.
+I experienced a tremendous amount of relief.
 I became happy and stress-free.
-I felt better mentally and spiritually and helped family and friends by apply Dianetics techniques with them.
+I felt better mentally and spiritually and helped family and friends by applying Dianetics techniques to them.

-The book contains three parts, including one, explains how a plant-based diet maintains a healthy body.
+The book contains three parts, including one that explains how a plant-based diet maintains a healthy body.
 The second part is information about plant-based foods.
 The third is 125 recipes that helped me convert to a plant-based diet.
-After reading this book, I am more informed about the plant-based diet and know how to prepare tasty plant-based food.
+After reading this book, I am more informed about the plant-based diet and how to prepare tasty plant-based food.